chris-wood/draft-arc/draft-yun-cfrg-arc.md

 ciphersuite should be available to both the client and server, and agreement on the specific instantiation is assumed throughout.

-A ciphersuite contains instantiations of the following functionalities:
+A ciphersuite contains an instantiation of the following functionality:

 - `Group`: A prime-order Group exposing the API detailed in {{pog}}, with the generator element defined in the corresponding reference for each group.
 Each group also specifies HashToGroup, HashToScalar, and serialization functionalities.
-For
-  HashToGroup, the domain separation tag (DST) is constructed in accordance with the recommendations in {{!I-D.irtf-cfrg-hash-to-curve, Section 3.1}}.
+  For HashToGroup, the domain separation tag (DST) is constructed in accordance with the recommendations in {{!I-D.irtf-cfrg-hash-to-curve, Section 3.1}}.
   For HashToScalar, each group specifies an integer order that is used in reducing integer values to a member of the corresponding scalar field.
-- `Hash`: A cryptographic hash function whose output length is Nh bytes long.

-This section includes an initial set of ciphersuites with supported groups and hash functions.
+This section includes an initial set of ciphersuites with supported groups.
 It also includes implementation details for each ciphersuite, focusing on input validation.

-## ARC(P-384, SHA-384)
+## ARC(P-384)

-This ciphersuite uses P-384 {{NISTCurves}} for the Group and SHA-384 for the Hash function.
-The value of the ciphersuite identifier is "P384-SHA384".
-The value of contextString is "ARCV1-P384-SHA384".
+This ciphersuite uses P-384 {{NISTCurves}} for the Group.
+The value of the ciphersuite identifier is "P384".
+The value of contextString is "ARCV1-P384".

 - Group: P-256 (secp256r1) {{NISTCurves}}
   - Order(): Return 0xffffffff00000000ffffffffffffffffbce6faada7179e84f3b9cac2fc632551.